-The Trust is looking for a team led by an architect and demonstrating expertise in design, conservation, structural engineering, mechanical and electrical engineering, interpretation and landscape design.
-Creative collaborations are encouraged and additional skills may be proposed.
+The Trust was looking for a team led by an architect and demonstrating expertise in design, conservation, structural engineering, mechanical and electrical engineering, interpretation and landscape design.

 The charity aims to bring the house – widely considered to be a masterwork – back to life through new uses.